Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Fife offers online utility bill pay.
 Please click here for more information or click on this link https://fife.merchanttransact.com/Default.aspx.

 For assistance with online or phone payments, please call 253-922-2489 and press 1 for utilities during current City Hall hours Monday - Friday 10 a.m. to 3 p.m.
 Payment by check may be mailed or put into the utility drop box located in the City Hall parking lot.
 The City of Fife recognizes this is a stressful time for many due to the financial effects of COVID-19.
-We have two forms of help for your utility bills.
-Read about those programs here.
+We have help for your utility bills.
+Read about that help here.

 253-922-9625 or email firstname.lastname@example.org